 Note that students can apply for both the DARE and the HEAR scheme if they meet the eligibility requirements set out by the CAO.
 Visit the FAQ page for DARE and the FAQ page for HEAR if you have queries about these schemes that are not included in the handbooks.

 Have questions about the supports available for these students at NCI?
-Come along to our Spring Open Day on Saturday, 25th March to speak to our Student Support Team.
-Register here to join.
+Come along to one of our CAO Open Days taking place in 2024 to speak to our Student Support Team.